HS Produkt: VHS assault rifle

 VHS assault rifle is a 5.56×45mm NATO bullpup select-fire weapon that was first introduced at the 2007 iKA, the annual Croatian innovation display that takes place in the city of Karlovac.
 The development was carried on following a request of the Croatian Army for a new infantry rifle to update the individual equipment to NATO standards.

 On 19 November 2007, the Croatian Ministry of Defence placed an order for an experimental batch of 50 rifles to be tested by the Croatian contingent currently deployed in Afghanistan within the ISAF.
 Full-scale production began towards the end of 2008, when field testing completed.
 Other nations, including Kuwait and Venezuela have shown interest in acquiring the rifle.

 On 12 May 2009, the Croatian Minister of Defence Branko Vukelić confirmed the positive end of a torture test over the rifle and on 15 May officially signed a contract with HS Produkt for the acquisition of 20,000 rifle kits (both versions) for a medium price of 14,503 Croatian kunas each (as of December 8, 2018, approximately 2233.70 USD or 1961.52 EUR).

 A new and improved version of the VHS rifle, known as the VHS-2, was introduced in April 2013.
 It introduced a new, more conventional fire selector, a redesigned carrying handle, an adjustable-length buttstock, and an ambidextrous cartridge casings ejection system that can be configured for either right or left side ejection in less than a minute.
 Both rifles come in two barrel lengths designated as D (long) and K (carbine) variants.
 Both rifles can be equipped with 40x46mm VHS-BG grenade launcher.

+The civilian version of semi-automatic VHS2S (Springfield Hellion) in .223 Remington caliber was introduced in 2022.
+Hellion won American Rifleman award for 2023 tactical product of the year.

+VHS-BG grenade launcher

+The VHS-BG is double action single-shot 40x46mm grenade launcher.
+Equipped with hammer forged barrel and high durable polymer, VHS-BG can fire all 40x46mm type of grenades and can be used as stand alone variant or as under-barrel grenade launcher for VHS-2 rifle.
+It has mechanical sight attached to the side of the launcher, either on the left or right depending on the users needs.